 Even if Completion occurs, in both the reasonable worst case scenario and the base case scenario, the Retained Group may fail to pass the Liquidity Forecast Test which is currently in progress under the Retained Group's RBL Facility.
 This could result in an event of default under the RBL Facility allowing the lenders under the RBL Facility, at their discretion, to cancel the RBL Facility and demand that all outstanding borrowings under the RBL Facility be repaid and/or enforce their security rights, which could in turn trigger cross-defaults under the other financing arrangements of the Retained Group (namely the Convertible Bonds, the 2022 Senior Notes and the 2025 Senior Notes) by the end of April 2021.
-The amount repayable should the lenders under the RBL Facility decide to exercise their right to accelerate the RBL Facility and the Retained Group's remaining creditors exercise their right to trigger a cross-default under the Retained Group's other financing arrangements, resulting in the borrowings under such arrangements being accelerated such that the entirety of the Retained Group's borrowings become immediately repayable, was US\$3.18 billion as at 31 December 2020.
+The amount repayable should the lenders under the RBL Facility decide to exercise their right to accelerate the RBL Facility and the Retained Group's remaining creditors exercise their right to trigger a cross-default under the RBL Facility and the entirety of the Retained Group's borrowings become immediately repayable, was US\$3.18 billion as at 31 December 2020.
 The financial information set out in this paragraph has been extracted without material adjustment from the Company's unaudited management accounts for the month ended 31 December 2020.